appcypher/awesome-wasm-langs/README.md

 * [Luwa](https://github.com/serprex/luwa) - a Lua-to-wasm JIT compiler.
 * [Wasmoon](https://github.com/ceifa/wasmoon) - a high level Lua VM with JS bindings.
 * [Wasm2Lua](https://github.com/SwadicalRag/wasm2lua) - can compile WebAssembly modules to pure Lua (or with FFI LuaJIT for extra speed).
+* [DCLua](https://github.com/milochristiansen/lua) - a Lua 5.3 VM and compiler written in Go.
+It's intended to allow easy embedding into Go programs, with minimal fuss and bother.
+* [go-lua](https://github.com/Shopify/go-lua) - a port of the Lua 5.2 VM to pure Go.
+It is compatible with binary files dumped by `luac`.
+The motivation is to enable simple scripting of Go applications.
+* [GopherLua](https://github.com/yuin/gopher-lua) - a Lua5.1(+ goto statement in Lua5.2) VM and compiler written in Go.
+It provides Go APIs that allow you to easily embed a scripting language to your Go host programs.
+* [ofunc/lua](https://github.com/erdian718/lua) - a fork of DCLua, featuring IO capabilities, HTTP client, IoC, and more.
+* [Pluto](https://github.com/PlutoLang/Pluto) - a superset of Lua 5.4 - with unique features, optimizations, and improvements, which aims to specialize for general-purpose programming.
+You can try it out [here](https://pluto-lang.org/web/).

 --------------------